 Krause graduated with a BSc in Geo-ecology from the University of Tübingen in Germany.
 He received his MSc degree in Marine System Science from the University of Glasgow, Scotland, where he studied physiological rates of coralline algae.
 He joined Dr. Elizabeth Watson’s Coastal Change Lab at Drexel University where he earned a PhD in 2021.
 Following a postdoctoral appointment with Dr. James Fourqurean at Florida International University, he is currently Assistant Research Professor at FIU studying the effects of coastal environmental change on ecosystem services delivered by seagrasses.

 Krause is a lab member of the Seagrass Ecosystems Research Lab at FIU’s Institute of Environment.
-He is a co-lead of the Vegetation Group of the Florida Coastal Everglades Long-term Ecological Research (FCE-LTER) site and part of the Coordinated Global Research Assessment of Seagrass Systems (C-GRASS) group of the Scientific Committee on Oceanic Research.
-Krause co-leads the project management team of the Caribbean Carbon Accounting in Seagrass (CariCAS) network and is member of UNESCO/Conservation International’s Blue Carbon Scientific Working Group.
+He is a co-lead of the Vegetation Group of the Florida Coastal Everglades Long-term Ecological Research (FCE-LTER) site and was part of the Coordinated Global Research Assessment of Seagrass Systems (C-GRASS) group of the Scientific Committee on Oceanic Research.
+Krause co-leads the project management team of the Caribbean Carbon Accounting in Seagrass (CariCAS) network and is working for the seagrass subgroup of the UNESCO/Conservation International’s Blue Carbon Scientific Working Group.

-His research has been supported by the National Science Foundation, The Nature Conservancy, Conservation International, Fauna & Flora International, Society of Wetland Scientists, The Wetland Foundation, Geological Society of America, American Philosophical Society, Association of American Geographers, William L. McLean III Fellowship, Claudio Elia Memorial Fellowship, The Gilchrist Trust, The Royal Geographical Society, and Glasgow Natural History Society.
+His research has been supported by the National Science Foundation, The Nature Conservancy, Conservation International, Smithsonian Institution, Fauna & Flora International, National Park Service, Environmental Protection Agency, Society of Wetland Scientists, The Wetland Foundation, Geological Society of America, American Philosophical Society, Association of American Geographers, William L. McLean III Fellowship, Claudio Elia Memorial Fellowship, The Gilchrist Trust, The Royal Geographical Society, and Glasgow Natural History Society.

 Research Themes